- A01 ~ The Rebirth of the Phoenix

 “Aia…” I whisper while tensing my arms around her.
 What have you gone through?
 If I am uncertain about myself, what are you?
 You, the sole representative of your species…

 Am I really in love with you or simply infatuated with your beauty?
-No… I’ve never been superficial.
+No… I’ve never been that superficial.
 But you have me spellbound.
 I cannot tell why… I’m just under your spell…

 She moves a bit and whispers, “…ve you, k…” I sigh.